Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GeometryAsset/documentation.md

 * _asset uri_

   * The asset URI of the uploaded geometry asset as defined by the _asset uri_ input (as a string value).
-See <a href="/concepts/GeneralConcepts/assets.md" target="_blank">Assets</a> for more information.
+See [Assets](/concepts/GeneralConcepts/assets.md) for more information.

 * _asset name_